btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 As usual, we're ironing out the user interface with every release, making incremental changes based on our understanding of how you use BTCPay Server.
 Your feedback is always a critical factor when we're making such changes.

-- Better **lightning services access** - access lightning network services in a click of a button.
+- Better **Lightning services access** - access Lightning Network services with the click of a button.
 - **Store default currency for entities** - introduced in an earlier release, the default currency is now pre-set, but easily configurable when you're creating invoices, pull payments, pay button or payment requests.
 - Add additional rate providers supported by CoinGecko.